The Human Truth Foundation

 Health:

 Burkina Faso is a pretty unhealthy country.
-Burkina Faso does better than average when it comes to its smoking rate34.
-But that's it.
-Burkina Faso has problems.
-It does worse than average for its immunizations take-up35 (still high for Africa), its alcohol consumption rate36 and in its food aid and health contributions and WHO compliance37.
-And finally, it falls into the worst 20 when it comes to its adolescent birth rate25, its fertility rate13 and in its average life expectancy11.
-The prevalence of overweight adults has increased by 14% during the last 40 years.
+Burkina Faso does better than average in its smoking rate35.
+But unfortunately Burkina Faso gets most other things wrong.
+It does worse than average for its immunizations take-up36 (still high for Africa), its alcohol consumption rate37 and in its food aid and health contributions and WHO compliance38.
+And finally, it falls into the worst-performing 20 for its adolescent birth rate39, its average life expectancy11 and in its fertility rate14.
+The number of overweight adults has increased by 14% between 1976 and 2016.
 Life expectancy in Burkina Faso in 1990 was 49.4yrs, much lower than the global average of 64.6.
 It improved by +10.6yrs in the 30 years from then, more than the global average improvement of +7.9yrs over the same period.
+Burkina Faso's peak fertility rate was 7.26 in 1981.

 Life Expectancy